 The Noongar/Bibbulmun people are the Traditional Owners of the South West of Western Australia.
 The City of South Perth is located on Whadjak Noongar Country and we acknowledge the continuing connection Aboriginal and Torres Strait Islander people have to this land.

 For a number of years, the City has been working with local Aboriginal people and the community to build relationships, trust and understanding on our journey of reconciliation.

-The City’s Aboriginal Engagement Strategy was endorsed by Council in March 2013.
-This living and working document is being implemented by the City and community to assist in ‘closing the gap’, and to build on relationships between Aboriginal and non-Aboriginal people within our community.
+The City’s Aboriginal Engagement Strategy was developed by a working group made up of Noongar community representatives, community members and City staff.
+This working document, endorsed by Council in March 2013, has been implemented by the City and community to assist in ‘closing the gap’, and to build on relationships between Aboriginal and non-Aboriginal people within the community.

 NAIDOC Week is an opportunity for all Australians to celebrate the rich history, culture and achievements of Aboriginal and Torres Strait Islander people.

 The City celebrates NAIDOC Week in July each year, by partnering with community organisations and local Noongar community members to host a series of events.
 Visit the Events section of the website to find out more.